-Clustering in ad-hoc and sensor networks is an effective technique for achieving prolonged network lifetime and scalability [13].
+Clustering in ad-hoc and sensor networks is an effective technique for achieving prolonged network lifetime and scalability [14].
 Parameters such as the node degree, transmission power, battery level, processor load or degree of dynamics usually serve as metrics for choosing the optimal clustering structure.
 Nevertheless, recent initiatives address the problem of grouping based on applicationspecific attributes.
-For instance, Bouhafs et al. [2] propose a semantic clustering algorithm for energy-efficient routing in wireless sensor networks.
+For instance, Bouhafs et al. [3] propose a semantic clustering algorithm for energy-efficient routing in wireless sensor networks.
 Nodes join the clusters depending on whether they satisfy a particular query inserted in the network.
 The output of the algorithm is called a semantic tree, which allows for layered data aggregation.

-The Smart-Its project [5] first introduces the notion of context sharing: two smart objects are associated by shaking them together.
+The Smart-Its project [6] first introduces the notion of context sharing: two smart objects are associated by shaking them together.
 Using this explicit interaction between the two devices, an application-level connection can be established.
-For example, the two devices can authenticate using secret keys that are generated based on the movement data [10].
-Siegemund [11] proposes a communication platform for smart objects that adapts the networking structure depending on the context.
-A clusterhead node decides which nodes can join the cluster, based on similar symbolic location.
-Strohbach and Gellersen [14] propose an algorithm for grouping smart objects based on physical relationships.
+For example, the two devices can authenticate using secret keys that are generated based on the movement data [11].
+Siegemund [12] proposes a communication platform for smart objects that adapts the networking structure depending on the context.
+A clusterhead node decides which nodes can join the cluster, based on a similar symbolic location.
+Strohbach and Gellersen [15] propose an algorithm for grouping smart objects based on physical relationships.
 They use associations of the type "objects on the table" for constructing the clusters.
 A master node (the table) has to be able to detect the relationships for adding/deleting the nodes to/from the cluster.
 The solution described is suitable for static networks, where the master node is stationary for a long period of time.
 In our work, the network is dynamic, the context is permanently changing and every pair of nodes is capable of understanding the physical relationships, and thus the common context.

 We now give two examples of shared-context recognition algorithms, where the practical results help us evaluate the clustering algorithm.
-First, Lester et al. [6] use the accelerometer data to determine if two devices are carried by the same person.
+First, Lester et al. [7] use accelerometer data to determine if two devices are carried by the same person.
 The authors use a coherence function to derive whether the two signals are correlated at a particular frequency.
-Second, Marin-Perianu et al. [9] propose a correlation algorithm which determine whether dynamic sensor nodes attached to vehicles on wheels move together.
+Second, in our previous work [10], we proposed a correlation algorithm which determine whether dynamic sensor nodes attached to vehicles on wheels move together.
 We use the real-world experimental results reported by both algorithms to analyse the performance of Tandem.
-For each case, we evaluate the minimum time history necessary to achieve stable clusters.